zehreken/zehreken.github.io/_posts/2018-12-16-code-reuse-for-rapid-prototyping.markdown

 ### Keep It Simple
 Don't worry about performance of your prototype, if it is playable then the performance is good.
 You can optimize later if the core mechanic is successful.

+### Conclusion
+The hyper casual market is already very crowded since it is very easy to create(or clone) an hyper casual game using current game development tools and I personally think that the profits from those games will go down soon.
+The most important thing to be successful in this genre is being super fast.
+So be fast, release fast and with a bit of luck and a good partnership with a publisher, you can create the next big hyper casual game.